TERMS of SALE

 1. SATISFACTION GUARANTEE TO ALL CUSTOMERS.

 Customer should contact Grainger if not satisfied with a product for any reason.
-Grainger will promptly provide an exchange or refund if the product is returned within 30 days of delivery, in its original packaging and with proof of purchase from Grainger.
+Grainger will promptly provide an exchange or refund if the product is returned within 30 days of date of invoice, with proof of purchase from Grainger.

 3. WARRANTY DISCLAIMER AND LIMITATIONS OF LIABILITY.